-- 1. Place enough crumpled balls of newspaper or other paper into the stove to cover the bottom of the firebox. - 2.
-Place small and dry kindling on the crumpled paper. - 3.
-Place larger and dry kindling on top of the small kindling. - 4.
-Open the air intake control fully. (see Table 3.4) - 5.
-Light a fire at the bottom of the crumpled paper and close the door.
+- Place enough crumpled balls of newspaper or other paper into the stove to cover thbottom of the firebox. - Place small and dry kindling on the crumpled paper. - Place larger and dry kindling on top of the small kindling. - Open the air intake control fully. - Light a fire at the bottom of the crumpled paper and close the door.
 If the fire tends to go out momentarily, hold the door slightly ajar to activate the fire.
-As soon as the fire catches hold, close the door. - 6.
-Ideally the large kindling should be burned until a thick bed of red embers is obtained.
+As soon as the fire catches hold, close the door. - Ideally the large kindling should be burned until a thick bed of red embers is obtained.
 At that point, add cord wood fuel and continue to operate the draft control wide open until the fire is well established.
-Once the firebox is hot, the air control can be partially closed to adjust the intensity of the fire.
-Refer to table 3.4 to operate the air intake control properly.
+Once the firebox is hot, the air control can be partially closed.
+After 30 minutes to one hour, you can close the air control completely.
+In order to have the best indication of when you should close the air control completely to operate your stove the most efficiently, use a chimney (flue) thermometer.
+If you are using a probe thermometer, you can close the air control completely when the temperature on the thermometer reaches $900^{\circ}F(482^{\circ}C)$ .
+If you are using a magnetic thermometer, you can close the air control completely when the temperature on the thermometer reaches $900^{\circ}F(482^{\circ}C)$ .
+If you are using a magnetic thermometer, you can close the air control completely when the temperature on the thermometer reaches $475^{\circ}F$ ( $246^{\circ}C$ ).
+Closing the air control down too soon will lower combustion efficiency and may cause the fire to die out.
+Over a period of time, it may also result in creosote build-up in the chimney (which could lead a chimney fire).